Darshcmd/NL-to-ER-Diagram-and-SQL-Generator/README.md

-# SchemaFlow
+# Multi-Stage NL to ER Diagram and SQL Generator

-SchemaFlow turns natural language requirements into a Chen-style ER diagram and SQL DDL.
+Multi-Stage NL to ER Diagram and SQL Generator turns natural language requirements into a Chen-style ER diagram and SQL DDL.
 The app supports a guided flow with clarifying questions, diagram generation, refinement, validation, and SQL export.

 ## What It Does